Upper Moreland Township, Pennsylvania: Transportation

 Norfolk Southern Railway's Morrisville Line freight railroad line passes through Upper Moreland Township, running parallel to the south of the Pennsylvania Turnpike.

 Utilities

-Electricity and natural gas in Upper Moreland Township is provided by PECO Energy Company, a subsidiary of Exelon.
+Electricity and natural gas in Upper Moreland Township are provided by PECO Energy Company, a subsidiary of Exelon.
 Water in the township is provided by Aqua Pennsylvania, a subsidiary of Aqua America.
 The Upper Moreland-Hatboro Joint Sewer Authority provides sewage service to Upper Moreland Township along with neighboring Hatboro.
 The Upper Moreland Township Public Works Department provides trash collection and recycling to the township.
 Cable, telephone, and internet service to the area is provided by Xfinity and Verizon.
 Upper Moreland Township is served by area codes 215, 267, and 445.

 Health care

 Jefferson Health–Abington operates the Jefferson Health–Willow Grove (formerly Abington Health Center–Willow Grove) health center in the Willow Grove section of the township.
 The health center, which was founded in 1983, consists of four buildings and offers outpatient hospital services including healthcare programs, medical and administrative offices, and conference and educational facilities.